Raquel-Rocha/Raquel-Rocha/README.md

-Hello I'am  Raquel Rocha, programmer developer beginner.
+Hello I'am  Raquel Rocha, an beginner programmer, enstusiata of technology.

 ✦   Ask me about HTML and CSS